Skip to content

 Storage

-Clusters are configured with cinder csi during creation.
-The following storage classes are available:
+Clusters are configured with Cinder CSI (Container Storage Interface) during creation.
+The following storage classes are available for Cinder CSI:

 • large - HDD based block storage